Bartozzz/potential-duplicates-bot/README.md

 ## Usage

-You need to install [our Github App](https://github.com/apps/potential-duplicates).
-Otherwise, you can deploy our Github App manually.
+~~You need to install [our Github App](https://github.com/apps/potential-duplicates). ~~ You can deploy our Github App manually.
 Then, you can create a custom configuration file at `.github/potential-duplicates.yml`.
 If this file doesn't exists, default settings will be used:

 ```yml
 # Label name and color to set, when potential duplicates are detected